-Last updated on November 2020
+Last updated on February 2021

 All students must wear masks at all times that are acceptable by Camp SFS standards: MDFS-approved health masks/respirators (KF-80, KF-94, KF-99, N-95), anti droplet masks (KF-AD), or dental masks are recommended, although cloth masks or disposable masks that completely cover both mouth and nose are also acceptable.
 Mesh masks, valved masks, scarves, clothing, food sanitation spit guard covering on the mouth, wearing mask over the chin or neck, or partial masking with either nose or mouth exposed will NOT be accepted as masking for the purpose of infectious disease prevention.
 Students may not converse with each other when not wearing masks.
 While wearing masks, students should avoid touching their face and mask, and wash their hands often.

 Students should pack 2 extra masks (6 extra masks for overnight campers) in a sealed plastic bag for replacement during the day, in the event that the one becomes wet or soiled.
 Face coverings should not be shared with anyone unless in a case of absolute need, which then must be unused and unsoiled.
 All students and staff are required to wear their masks while on the bus at all times.
 All parents/guardians are required to wear masks at drop off and pick up of students.

 Students who display temperature readings of 37.5°C or higher will be sent to the Health Office for further assessment.
 If a student persists to have a high temperature reading they will be required to be picked up from the Health Office as soon as possible.
 Students will not be allowed to take the school bus home.
 If parents are unable to collect their child within an hour of notification from the Health Office, alternative arrangements must be made.
 Students who were sent home due to a fever must be fever-free without medication for 24 hours before returning to camp.